The Unboxing of Henry Brown, by Jeffery Ruggles.

 Ruggles, Jeffrey, The Unboxing of Henry Brown , Library of Virginia, Richmond,Virginia, 2003.

-of Henry Brown, by Jeffrey Ruggles, not only talks about Brown’s early life and escape to freedom, it gives a rare glimpse into the life of a 19th Century moving panorama showman.
+The book, The Unboxing of Henry Brown, by Jeffrey Ruggles, not only talks about Brown’s early life and escape to freedom, it gives a rare glimpse into the life of a 19th Century moving panorama showman.
 Much of the book

 focuses on Brown's moving panorama.

-Ruggles spent ten years researching the life of Henry Brown in the US and England, uncovering some never before published information.
+He spent ten years researching the book, making several trips to England uncovering some never before published information.

-Brown's moving panorama, like almost all of the moving panoramas of that time, did not survive to this day, but by piecing together bits of information from newspaper reviews, handbills and from a book of that time, The Nubian Slave, Ruggles was able to speculate on what the moving panorama looked like and how it was created.
-Ruggles gives a sense of what it was like
+Brown's moving panorama did not survive, but by piecing together bits of information from newspaper reviews, handbills and from a book of that time, The Nubian Slave, Ruggles was able to speculate on what the moving panorama looked like and how it was created.

 My favorite parts of the book talk about what it was like to be a moving panorama showman in those days.
 It was hard work transporting the cranking apparatus and scroll by train and horse

 and cart.
 Protecting the delicate scroll from the weather, finding places to perform, procuring letters of endorsement and dealing with racism were just a few of the challenges Brown faced.